koaning/scikit-churn/README.md

 [![](imgs/livestream.png)](https://www.youtube.com/watch?v=uevp7zJTM_c)

-This work was part of a livestream and it may help to give some extra context.
-You can rewatch it on YouTube [here](https://www.youtube.com/watch?v=uevp7zJTM_c).
+This work was part of a [YouTube livestream](https://www.youtube.com/watch?v=uevp7zJTM_c) and it may help to watch for some extra context.

 # scikit-churn